Product 101 / By Charlotte Barnard / November 25, 2017

-*the curing that site-finished wood requires (which can take up to two months as the wood adjusts to your home’s climate)
+- The curing that site-finished wood requires (which can take up to two months as the wood adjusts to your home’s climate)

-*dust from sanding
+- Dust from sanding

-*chemical fumes from the finish
+- Chemical fumes from the finish

-*length of time from start of installation to complete drying of finish
+- Length of time from start of installation to complete drying of finish

-*length of time to final use of room
+- Length of time to final use of room

 The finish is also cured under UV lights at the factory, a process that can’t happen on site, so the factory-finish is likely tougher than the one applied on site.
 This floor should also include a warranty from the manufacturer instead of the installer.
-The main benefit for having a site-finished floor is if you desire total control over the final look.
+The main benefit of having a site-finished floor is if you desire total control over the final look.

 Factory-finished floors typically arrive already topped with several layers of a water- or oil-based polyurethane coating that incorporates aluminum oxide to protect the wood from scratches and fading due to sunlight.
 A clear top coat provides the glossy or satin appearance.
 This floor can be refinished several times until the multilayer coating is completely removed, which then means reapplying the finish or, in extreme situations, replacing the plank.
 If your floor is finished on site, discuss with the installer what type of finish he recommends, and if it includes aluminum oxide.